 Become a 4-H Volunteer

 Inspire the next generation -- become a 4-H volunteer!
 4-H programs look to volunteers to help our young people learn the skills they need to prepare for their futures while also having fun.
 We are currently seeking volunteers to assist with 4-H Clubs, Camp, and to serve as judges for 4-H Educational Contests.
 Call us at 804-693-2602 for more information.

 4-H Camp Registration Underway

-We are now taking registrations for 4-H Jr Camp at Jamestown.
-The Gloucester Week will be June 25-29, 2018.
+We began accepting registrations for 4-H Jr Camp at Jamestown on February 1.
+The Gloucester Week will be July 8-12, 2019.
 We are excited to see returning campers and meet new campers.
 4-H camp provides youth the opportunity to enjoy a safe week away on the banks of the James River while enjoying outdoor activities and learning life skills.
-Download our 2018 Camp Brochure and Registration Form below.
+Download our 2019 Camp Brochure and Registration Form below.